iotJumpway/RPI-Examples/_DOCS/5-Installing-Motion.md

 PLEASE NOTE:

 - This is a basic tutorial that will result in an insecure stream, in project tutorials where we use Linux Motion, we will take you through creating a secure stream.
-- Motion will store images and videos on your Raspberry Pi, if you do not keep on top of them your diskspace will quickly fill up.
+- Motion will store images and videos on your Raspberry Pi, if you do not keep on top of them your diskspace will quickly fill up, check out section 10 of this guide for more info.

 ## Hardware Requirements